-We are all part of the solution.
-Take a proactive approach to be sustainable around your home, business and neighborhood.
+YOU CAN HELP by taking a proactive approach to be sustainable around your home, business and neighborhood!
+Some ideas to consider are highlighted below.

 Be aware of the energy you consume and seek opportunities to lower the pollution of CO2 emissions and enhance health and livability, some ideas include: